-Dushyant Ramdhur is a partner in the Dispute Resolution department in Mauritius.
-He practices in the area of corporate and commercial laws, specialising in commercial litigation and advising on various matters including insurance, industrial disputes, recovery procedures.
+Dushyant Ramdhur is a partner in the Dispute Resolution department of Appleby in Mauritius.
+He practices in the areas of corporate and commercial laws, specialising in commercial litigation and advising on various matters including insurance, industrial disputes, enforcement procedures and international arbitration.

-He joined Appleby in 2015.
+He joined Appleby in 2015 to set up the Dispute Resolution department.
 Prior to that he was involved in commercial litigation.
-From 2006 to 2009, he managed his own private practice and in 2010 he joined Etude Rivalland where he advised leading Mauritian Listed Companies, including the Mauritius Union Group and private companies: the New India Assurance Company Ltd, Axys Leasing Ltd and Gamma Civic.
+From 2006 to 2009, he managed his own practice and in 2010 he joined Etude Guy Rivalland, where he advised leading listed Mauritian companies, including the Mauritius Union Group and private companies: the New India Assurance Company Ltd, Axys Leasing Ltd and Gamma Civic.

 In 2022 Dushyant was recognised in Chambers Global as ‘Well regarded for his representation in commercial litigation matters.
 Clients describe him as ‘An up-and-coming-lawyer in arbitration matters’ and as ‘Very responsive.’
 Since 2020, Dushyant has been listed as a ‘Next Generation Partner’ in Legal 500, where he is described as ‘hard-working and very reliable.’

 Dushyant was the first attorney to draft a Notice of Bankruptcy as per the provisions of the Insolvency Act and his draft has been adopted and is widely being used by his fellow colleagues.

 In 2003, he graduated from Brunel University in the United Kingdom in Business and Finance Law.
 In 2006 after completed his vocational examinations and pupillage in Mauritius, he was enrolled on the list of practising attorneys by the Supreme Court of Mauritius.

 He is a member of the Mauritius Law Society and speaks English and French.

 - Involved in the amalgamation of two listed Mauritian Companies